 Some Options for Testing Tools

-- Functional Accessibility Evaluator Website (free): This tool from the University of Illinois – Urbana-Champaign allows the user to enter a URL and get a quick accessibility evaluation of that one page.
+- Functional Accessibility Evaluator 2.0 (free): This tool from the University of Illinois - Urbana-Champaign allows the user to enter a URL and get a quick accessibility evaluation of that one page.
 Users can opt to create a free account to evaluate multiple pages at a time and generate and save reports.
 FAE 2.0 tests HTML5 and ARIA techniques or HTML 4.